Grand Palace: Phra Thinang Rachakaranya Sapha

-The Phra Thinang Rachakaranya Sapha (พระที่นั่งราชกรัณยสภา; RTGS: Phra Thi Nang Ratcha Karanyasapha) is located on the southern end of the eastern wall.
-The closed rectangular building was built as a council chamber for use by the king and his ministers.
-In 1897 on his first trip to Europe, King Rama V installed Queen Saovabha Phongsri as regent, and she presided over privy council meetings here.
-This tradition was repeated in 1956 when Queen Sirikit, as regent presided over the privy council while King Rama IX briefly entered the Sangha as a monk.
-Occasionally the building is still used by the king for private audiences.
-The peculiar characteristic of this building was the projecting pediments over the roof line.
-This feature was common during the Ayutthaya period.
+The Phra Thinang Rachakaranya Sapha (พระที่นั่งราชกรัณยสภา; RTGS: Phra Thi Nang Ratcha Karanyasapha) is located at the southern end of the eastern wall.
+A closed rectangular building, it was designed as a council chamber for use by the king and his ministers.
+In 1897, on his first trip to Europe, King Rama V installed Queen Saovabha Phongsri as regent, and she presided over privy council meetings here.
+In 1956 Queen Sirikit again presided over the privy council as regent while King Rama IX briefly entered the Sangha as a monk.
+The building is still used occasionally by the king for private audiences.
+Its projecting pediments over the roof line, common during the Ayutthaya period, are a notable feature.

 Ho Plueang Khrueang

-The Ho Plueang Khrueang (ศาลาเปลื้องเครื่อง) is a closed pavilion, situated on the western wall of the Maha Prasat group.
-The pavilion was built by King Rama VI as a robing room.
-The building is a two-storied Thai style rectangular shaped hall with a walkway leading from the top floor towards the Dusit Maha Prasat Throne Hall.
+The Ho Plueang Khrueang (ศาลาเปลื้องเครื่อง) is a closed pavilion situated on the western wall of the Maha Prasat group.
+It was built by King Rama VI as a robing room.
+The building is a two-storied Thai style rectangular hall with a walkway leading from the top floor to the Dusit Maha Prasat Throne Hall.

 Mount Kailasa

-The miniature model of Mount Kailasa (เขาไกรลาสจำลอง; RTGS: Khao Krailat Chamlong), the mythical abode of Shiva, was built during the reign of King Rama IV.
-The miniature mountain was used as a setting for an important ceremony called the royal tonsure ceremony.
-This ancient rite of passage would be performed for the royal prince and princess around the age of thirteen.
-The ceremony, sometimes lasting seven days of festivities, involves a purifying bath and the cutting of the traditional topknot hair of the royal child.
-The latter act was done by the king himself, the hair is later thrown into the Chao Phraya river as an offering.
-For this purpose there is a miniature palace on the summit for the ceremony to take place. the lower part of the mountain is populated with stone sculptures of miniature mythical animals of the Himavanta Forest.
-The mount is situated behind the walk way between the Dusit Maha Prasat Throne Hall and Ho Plueng Krueng.
-This area is considered part of the Inner Court and is not opened to the public.
+A miniature model of Mount Kailasa (เขาไกรลาสจำลอง; RTGS: Khao Krailat Chamlong), the mythical abode of Shiva, was built during the reign of King Rama IV.
+It is crowned with a miniature palace on its summit, used as the setting for an important ceremony called the royal tonsure ceremony.
+This ancient rite of passage would be performed for a prince or princess around the age of thirteen.
+Sometimes lasting seven days of festivities, the tonsure ceremony involved a purifying bath and the cutting of the traditional topknot hair of the royal child.
+The king himself cut the child's hair, which was later thrown into the Chao Phraya river as an offering.
+The foot of the mountain is populated with statues of mythical animals from the Himavanta Forest.
+It is situated behind the walkway between the Dusit Maha Prasat Throne Hall and Ho Plueng Krueng.
+This area is considered part of the Inner Court and is not open to the public.